Fraud, Waste, and Abuse Training for Healthcare Organizations

 What Fraud, Waste and Abuse Training Should Cover

 Strong fraud, waste and abuse training in healthcare should do more than define terms.
 It should help employees understand where risk shows up in daily operations.
+That usually means covering:

 - Clear definitions of fraud, waste, and abuse in plain language